rgebhart/nanoBALLS/README.md

 ![alt](https://i.imgur.com/5IlGL9R.jpg)
 ## Package for SEM Image and Particle Analysis
 This package is a tool to help analyze and learn the characteristics of particles captured in an SEM image.
 It takes an SEM image (supported file types listed [here](https://docs.opencv.org/3.0-beta/modules/imgcodecs/doc/reading_and_writing_images.html#imread)), and cleans it up using a variety of noise-reduction and edge-enhancement processes.
-It then analyzes the image, detects the edges of each particle, and then returns particle characteristics such as the average size, size range, count, and a distribution plot of the particles, as well as a circle-fit image for further use and processing.
+It then analyzes the image, detects the edges of each particle, and returns particle characteristics such as the average size, size range, count, and a distribution plot of the particles, as well as a circle-fit image for further use and processing.

 ---